pellico/krobots/README.md

 Developer can set angle of cannon referred to the tank.
 Cannon doesn't move instantaneously.
 Position of cannon can be read by getting `TankStatus` data structure.
 The speed of edge of cannon is added to the bullet when firing; therefore cannon and tank speed affects the direction and speed of bullet.
 Speed and max range of bullets can be read using `SimulationConfig` data structure.

+### Cannon Temperature.
+Cannon has temperature properties (cannon temperature is stored in `TankStatus`).
+If cannon temperature is >320 degrees it can not fire.
+For each cannon file the temperature is increased by 100 degrees and it is decremented at each simulation step by 2 degrees.
+Minimum cannon temperature is 20 degrees.

 ## Energy